 On September 9th we started our PE sessions with our tennis coach, Stephen.
-We have been exploring the forehand and backhand move and we have been practicing our ball handling skills.
-We will continue with our tennis lessons every Friday for September and October.
+We explored the forehand and backhand move and we practiced our ball handling skills.
+We continued with our tennis lessons every Friday for September and October.
 Here are a few photographs of us taking part in our tennis lessons.

 PE: Outdoor and Adventure:

-For our Wednesday PE session, we have been exploring the ‘Outdoor and Adventure’ strand.
-We have been completing orienteering activities, exploring directional language and have been learning to follow control cards.
+For our Wednesday PE session, we explored the ‘Outdoor and Adventure’ strand.
+We completed orienteering activities, exploring directional language and learnt how to follow control cards.
 Here are some photographs of us working in small groups taking part in some orienteering activities.

-We have been working on the number strand since returning to school.
-We have been exploring the addition combinations to make up some larger, two-digit numbers.
-We have been investigating ways of combining and partitioning sets.
+We were working on the number strand in Maths throughout September and October.
+We explored the addition combinations to make up some larger, two-digit numbers.
+We were investigating ways of combining and partitioning sets.
 Here we are working in pairs to explore different ways of making 11.
 We looked at what combinations that we could put into the circles to make sure that we would still have 11.